What is Fortune Green and West Hampstead Neighbourhood Development Forum?

 We started drafting a plan and we hoped to complete it within a year.
 Indeed to have influence over the developments in the intensification area we needed to produce a plan as soon as possible.

 The process was more complicated and time consuming than we had anticipated but we completed the final draft of our plan in January 2014, did our own consultation on it and passed it to LB Camden who assessed it and did their own consultation on it.
 It was finally approved by LB Camden to be passed to an external examiner for assessment.
 The examiner reviewed it, held an open hearing to seek clarification on some issues and approved it in January 2015.
 The referendum on the plan was delayed by the 2015 General Election, but was finally held on 9 July 2015 and was approved by 2,344 votes(93%), with 174 votes against, on a turnout of 14%.

-The plan is now part of Camden's planning policy and will be considered in relation to any planning application in the Forum's area.
-We have already been active in reviewing planning proposals, objecting where we believe they do not conform with the plan.
+The plan became part of Camden's planning policy in September 2015 and will be considered in relation to any planning application in the Forum's area.
+Since then we have been active in reviewing planning proposals, objecting where we believe they do not conform with the plan.